-However you choose to report on your tax year, before you make your final month 12 payroll submission you should check that:
+Before you make your month 12 payroll submission you should check that:

-- all of your employees and their details are included in your payroll
+- the details of all your employees are included in your payroll

 - all tax and National Insurance deductions are correct